Point Pleasant, New Jersey: Local government

 In the November 2022 election, Mayor Robert A. Sabosik defeated independent challenger William "Bill" Borowsky, securing another four-year mayoral term.
 Sabosik received 63.34% of votes, while Borowsky received 36.40% of votes.
-Republican incumbents Joseph Furmato Jr. and Charlene Archer will each serve another three-year term after running unopposed for Borough Council.
+Republican incumbents Joseph Furmato Jr. and Charlene Archer will each serve another three-year term after running unopposed for borough council.

-In February 2015, the Borough Council selected Michael Thulen Jr., from a list of three candidates recommended by the Republican municipal committee to fill the seat expiring in December 2016 that had been held by Robert A. Sabosik vacant until he was sworn in as mayor the previous month.
+In February 2015, the borough council selected Michael Thulen Jr., from a list of three candidates recommended by the Republican municipal committee, to fill the seat expiring in December 2016 that had been held by Robert A. Sabosik, vacant until he was sworn in as mayor the previous month.
 In the November 2015 general election, Thulen was elected to serve the one year remaining on the term of office.

-Federal, state, and county representation
+Federal, state and county representation

-Point Pleasant is in the 4th Congressional District and is part of New Jersey's 30th state legislative district.
+Point Pleasant is in the 4th Congressional District and is part of New Jersey's 10th state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Point Pleasant had been in the 10th state legislative district.
-Prior to the 2010 Census, all of Point Pleasant had been part of the 4th Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections.
+Before the 2010 Census, all of Point Pleasant had been part of the 4th Congressional District, a change made by the New Jersey Redistricting Commission that took effect in January 2013, based on the results of the November 2012 general elections.
 As part of the 2010 redistricting, 1,802 residents in a wedge-shaped section in the western part of the borough were placed in the 3rd District, while the remaining 16,590 were placed in the 4th District.